The Condition of Man

 A Sermon on John 5:44Read more

 Why do people refuse to believe in Jesus?
-What stops someone from looking to him for hope?
-In this sermon, Dr. Lloyd-Jones takes a third look at John 5:44 and unfolds the root cause of unbelief.
+What stops someone from looking to Him for hope?
+In this sermon on John 5:44 titled “The Condition of Man,” Dr. Martyn Lloyd-Jones takes a third look at John 5:44 and unfolds the root cause of unbelief.
 Considering this verse and the whole of Scripture, the answer is sin.
-Like a festering cancer in the body, sin renders a man dead spiritually and unable to believe.
+Like a festering cancer in the body, sin renders one spiritually dead and unable to believe.
 In the flow of John 5, the Jews become a perfect illustration of this destructive reality.
-Jesus has framed the condition of man in the context of the seeking of honor.
-Man cannot believe because he seeks his own honor and not honor that comes from God.
-Why does he do this?
-His heart is blinded by sin.
-While affirming this truth, Scripture also declares that sin renders man a fool.
-He is a fool in that he proclaims that there is no God.
-He is a fool in that sin corrupts his ability to reason.
-He is a fool in that sin longs for the hedonist experience.
-He is a fool in that sin causes man to worship himself.
-In seeking their own honor, the Jews are blinded by sin, fools and unable to believe.
-Thus, sin is the disease that blinds a man and paralyzes him against belief.
-How must this condition be overcome?
-In this sermon, Dr. Martyn Lloyd-Jones explains and unlocks the glorious remedy to the disease of sin.
+Jesus has framed the condition of humanity in the context of the seeking of honor.
+No one can believe because they seek their own honor, not the honor that comes from God.
+The heart is blinded by sin.
+While affirming this truth, Scripture also declares that sin renders all as fools.
+They are fools in that they proclaim that there is no God.
+Sin corrupts the ability to reason, encourages longing for the hedonist experience, and causes the worship of self.
+In seeking their own honor, the Jews are made fools blinded by sin and unable to believe.
+Thus, sin is the disease that blinds and paralyzes against belief.
+In this sermon, Dr. Martyn Lloyd-Jones explains and unlocks the remedy to the disease of sin.

 Additional Scripture Translations

 John 5:44, New American Standard Bible (NASB)

 44How can you believe, when you accept glory from one another and you do not seek the glory that is from the one and only God?

 John 5:44, King James Version (KJV)

 44How can ye believe, which receive honour one of another, and seek not the honour that cometh from God only?